daviddewhurst/daviddewhurst.github.io/stsb2/docs/index.md

 ### `logdiff`
 x -> log x[1:] - log x[:-1]

-NOte that this lowers the time dimension from T to T - 1.
+Note that this lowers the time dimension from T to T - 1.

 ### `logit`
 x -> log(x / (1 - x))